Clarity-Digital-Twin/SeizureTransformer/CRITICAL_NEDC_BINARY_BUG.md

    2. Path calculation was wrong (fixed)
    3. PYTHONPATH correct (lib/ not lib/python/)
 ✅ **Fix locations**:
-   - Line 162: Add "python3" to command
+   - Line 162: Use `sys.executable` in command
    - Line 26-31: Fix path calculation
    - Line 41: PYTHONPATH stays as lib/
 ✅ **Testing**: Ready to test with conversion+scoring